Mohit99Chand/SpeakerVoiceRecoginitionSystem/README.md

 # SpeakerVoiceRecoginitionSystem
-An Ml model that via real time audio verifies weather the given real-time audio is present in its database and provides access on that basis
+An Ml model that via real time audio verifies weather the given real-time audio speaker is present in its database and provides access on that basis